ryanwthomas/puzzlehuntemailserver/README.md

 </ul><br><br>

 <strong>solves_class.py</strong><br>
 Description: Tracks which teams and have solved which puzzles and the ranking of teams.
 When a team submits the correct answer for a puzzle (for the first time), they are awarded points.
 Teams are ranked by greatest number of points gained in the shortest amount of time.
-It publishes the scoreboard (which contains team names and their point total ranked from first to last place) and the distribution of puzzle solves (which contains the puzzle title and the number of solves it has) into textfiles.
+It publishes the scoreboard (which contains team names and their point total ranked from first to last place) and the distribution of puzzle solves (which contains the puzzle title and the number of solves it has) into textfiles in /exports.

 Implementation:
 <ul>